 - Domestic service workers

-- Employees whose injuries are either self-inflicted or the result of unlawful intoxication in the workplace
+- Employees whose injury is either self-inflicted or the result of unlawful intoxication in the workplace

 Steps to Apply for Rhode Island Workers’ Compensation Benefits

-Follow these steps to apply for workers’ compensation benefits after your workplace accident:
+Follow these steps to apply for workers’ comp after a work related injury:

-- Your employer then has 10 days to notify the company’s insurance provider about your accident.
-They should file a First Report of Injury form with the Division of Workers’ Compensation (DWC) to start your claim.
+They should file a First Report of Injury form with the Rhode Island Division of Workers’ Compensation (DWC) to start your claim.
+For fatal injuries, your employer has 48 hours to file.

-- You must miss three full workdays due to your injury before you can qualify for lost-wage benefits.
-State law says your employer’s workers’ compensation insurance cannot pay you for this three-day waiting period.
-If you don’t need at least three days off to recover from your accident, you’ll receive only medical benefits.
-This means workers’ compensation must pay all your accident-related medical bills, but no weekly wage-loss benefits.
+Rhode Island state law says your employer’s insurance company cannot pay you for this three-day waiting period.
+If you don’t need at least three days off for work-related injuries, you’ll receive only medical benefits.
+This means workers’ compensation must pay all your medical bills, but no weekly payments for lost wages.

-- Your employer’s insurer should approve or deny your claim within 21 days.
+5. Your employer’s workers comp insurance should approve or deny your claim within 21 days.

 Every Rhode Island workers’ compensation claim is unique, so your experience may vary.
 To learn more, read What You Should Know After a Work-Related Injury/Illness.

-What Benefits Are Available to Injured or Sick Employees in Rhode Island?
+What Rhode Island Workers’ Compensation Benefits Are Available to Injured or Sick Employees?

 Employees with on-the-job injuries or illnesses may qualify for several different benefits, depending on your specific circumstances:

-- Weekly Total Disability Benefits – If you cannot work at all due to your injury, workers’ comp pays 75% of your wages while you recover.
-As of October 1, 2021, the max weekly payment you can receive under this benefit is $1,438.
+If you cannot work at all due to your injury, workers’ comp pays 62% of your wages while you recover.
+As of October 1, 2023, the max weekly payment you can receive is $1,534.

-- Dependency Allowance Benefits – Do you qualify for weekly total disability payments while you recover from your accident?
+Do you qualify for TTD payments while you recover from your accident?
 If yes, you may also receive a small weekly allowance for each eligible dependent.
-Eligible dependents include spouses who do not work and children younger than 18 years old.
+Eligible dependents include spouses who do not work and children younger than 18.
 This weekly dependency allowance benefit may also apply to children aged 18-23 currently enrolled in college full-time.

-- Medical Expenses – Your employer’s insurer must pay all your workplace injury or illness-related medical bills.
-Those payments go directly to your healthcare provider or facility, not to you.
+Your employer’s insurance provider must pay all your workplace injury or illness-related medical bills.
+Those payments go directly to your healthcare facility or doctor, not to you.
 You have no co-pays or deductibles for any medical treatments, drugs, or therapy your doctor prescribes to treat your injury.

-In addition to these benefits, you may qualify for a lump-sum payment for permanent injuries you cannot recover from.
+In addition to these benefits, you may qualify for a lump-sum payment for permanent injuries.
 These include things like arm, leg, finger or toe amputations, job-related hearing loss, paralysis, permanent scarring, or disfigurement.

 Still have questions or need help with your claim?
-It’s smart to ask a lawyer to review your case, especially if any of the following apply to you:
+It’s smart to ask a lawyer to review your case if any of the following apply to you:

 - You have pre-existing health conditions

-- Another coworker is involved or potentially at fault for your injury
+- Another coworker is involved or may be at fault for your injury

-- Your employer requires an on-the-spot drug test once you report your accident
+- Your employer requires a drug test once you report your accident

 - You wish to appeal a denied workers’ compensation claim

-- Your employer terminated you after reporting your injury
+- Your employer fired you after you reported your accident

 - An employer refuses to hold your position open until you recover

 We can connect you with a local workers’ compensation attorney to discuss your case for free.
-You’ll pay nothing to receive legal advice by phone during regular business hours.
-This phone call doesn’t obligate you to do anything else or retain representation.
+You’ll pay nothing for this free phone call during regular business hours.
+This call doesn’t obligate you to do anything else or hire that lawyer.

 Lori Polemenakos is Director of Consumer Content and SEO strategist for LeadingResponse, a legal marketing company.
 An award-winning journalist, writer and editor based in Dallas, Texas, she's produced articles for major brands such as Match.com, Yahoo!, MSN, AOL, Xfinity, Mail.com, and edited several published books.
 Since 2016, she's published hundreds of articles about Social Security disability, workers' compensation, veterans' benefits, personal injury, mass tort, auto accident claims, bankruptcy, employment law and other related legal issues.